topleft/gatsby-ghost-blog-stack/readme.md

 #### .env

-Create a file name  _.env_ in the root of the project and add these variables with updated values:
+Create a file named  _.env_ in the root of the project and add these variables with updated values:

 ```
 ENV=update